+Facial paralysis can be caused due to an ENT condition called Bell’s Palsy.
 Bell’s palsy is a weakness or paralysis of the facial muscles occurring due to damage sustained by the 7th facial nerve.
 It results in a droopy appearance of one side of the face.
 Fortunately, most Bell’s palsy cases improve in 2 weeks’ time and 80% patient recover within 3 months.
-However, we recommend supervision by an ENT surgeon during the recovery period.
+However, supervision by an ENT surgeon during the recovery period is recommended.

 While Bell’s palsy can strike anyone at any age, it strikes oftener in pregnant women and diabetic women.
 An attack of Bell’s palsy can also come after a bout of flu or cold or respiratory illness.

-The doctor will first examine the patient for facial weakness on one side of the face and including the forehead, eyelids, cheek and lips, in most cases.
+- The doctor first examines the patient for facial weakness on one side of the face and including the forehead, eyelids, cheek and lips, in most cases.
 To detect and verify the extent of nerve damage, and to assess the likely pace of recovery, the doctor may advise a test called electroneuronography (ENoG).
-A magnetic resonance imaging (MRI) or computed tomography (CT) scan can be conducted to ensure any structural causes of pressure on the facial nerve.
+Magnetic resonance imaging (MRI) or computed tomography (CT) scan can be conducted to ensure any structural causes of pressure on the facial nerve.

-Fortunately Bell’s palsy is not a permanent problem.
-Most patient regain facial control within a few weeks (or a few months, in some cases) even without treatment.
-However if the attack is no more than 2-3 days old, the doctor will prescribe corticosteroids and/or antiviral medications for faster recovery.
+- Bell’s palsy is not a permanent problem.
+Most patients regain facial control within a few weeks (or a few months, in some cases) even without treatment.
+However, if the attack is no more than 2-3 days old, the doctor will prescribe corticosteroids and/or antiviral medications for faster recovery.

 - Bell’s palsy tends to affect the eyelid’s natural blinking ability which can cause irritation and dryness.
 If not taken care of adequately, it can lead to serious corneal damage.
 To keep the eye moist and shielded, the doctor will prescribe eye drops and eye patches until smooth eye closure begins again.